From the Cosmos to Man and back. A reading of Plate B in Aby Warburg’s Mnemosyne Atlas

 II.
 The anthropocentric itinerary: man as the unit of measure for the universe

-At the centre of the plate, Leonardo da Vinci’s drawing of the Proportions of the human body shows the figure of a man inscribed within a circle and a square, with none of the divinities or animals that populated the cosmic circles of Zodiac men.
+At the centre of the panel, Leonardo da Vinci’s drawing of the Proportions of the human body shows the figure of a man inscribed within a circle and a square, with none of the divinities or animals that populated the cosmic circles of Zodiac men.
 Relations between macrocosm and microcosm now occur through intellectual functions such as scientific observation and geometrical abstraction.

 Da Vinci revived Vitruvius’ canon (which was entirely functional to the technical discourse on proportion and harmony), endowing it with new meanings.
 The circle/square no longer encloses the human figure; it is a form of geometric correspondence and no longer of encirclement.